 Our history

 The Garden Home History Project was formed in September of 2009 with a “Bell Ringing” event at Lamb’s Market (now Trader Joe’s).
 The bell hung in their cupola is from the 1918 Community Church in Garden Home.
-We were thrilled to meet so many of the early settlers and to hear their stories.
+We were thrilled to meet so many of the older generations and to hear their stories.
 As we heard stories about our historic community we came together to research and share our history with all of you.
 Let us hear from you!

-We’ve held several reunion/celebrations in the auditorium of the Garden Home Recreation Center.
-We’ve presented slide shows, cemetery tours, workshops, newsletters, emails, and other activities to share our history.
 We hope you’ll enjoy the stories that you read and consider sending us your story.
 Contact us for a personal or phone interview.
 Thanks for your interest in historic Garden Home.

 Elaine,